aws-samples/eb-java-scorekeep/README.md

 Note: In the `lambda` branch, Scorekeep creates the Lambda function with a configuration file.
 In this branch, you create the function independently with the same template that creates the role.
 This lets the `xray` branch work even if the Lambda function and role have not been created, whereas in the `lambda` branch, the deployment fails if you haven't created the required role.

+Finally, redeploy this branch to your environment.
+During deployment, the [update script in `lambda-function.config`](https://github.com/awslabs/eb-java-scorekeep/blob/xray/.ebextensions/lambda-function.config#L31) builds the function and uploads the source code to Lambda.

+Create a new user in the web app and refresh your service map to see the two Lambda nodes.

 ## Amazon RDS Integration
 From branch: [`sql`](https://github.com/awslabs/eb-java-scorekeep/tree/sql)
 Documentation: [Instrumenting Calls to a PostgreSQL Database](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-java-sample.html#xray-sdk-java-sample-postgresql)